Oswvasq/Oswvasq/README.md

 I really enjoy learning about data science, it is an area that aroused my interest during the Covid-19 pandemic, my intention is to develop myself in this field with a view to playing a role that allows solving business problems through the use of data.

-I am now doing a specialized 10-course program on Coursera at Johns Hopkins University in R-based data science.
+I am now doing a specialized 10-course program on Coursera of Johns Hopkins University in R-based data science.